Dr. John Waldhausen, 1929-2012

-John A. Waldhausen, M.D., professor emeritus, College of Medicine, and founding chair of surgery, the Medical Center, died in mid-May after a remarkable and distinguished career that helped chart the course for Penn State Hershey.
+John A. Waldhausen, MD, professor emeritus, College of Medicine, and founding chair of surgery, the Medical Center, died in mid-May 2012 after a remarkable and distinguished career that helped chart the course for Penn State College of Medicine and what would become Penn State Health.

 Well known inside his specialty, Waldhausen also made several other lasting marks on Penn State Hershey.
 During his career, he helped establish the Departments of Neurosurgery, Orthopaedics, and Ophthalmology and the Level 1 trauma program.
 These groups, along with what is now the Penn State Hershey Heart and Vascular Institute, have brought Penn State Hershey international recognition and are an enduring part of Waldhausen’s legacy.